 Introduced by: Reps.
-Crutchfield, Reeder, Arp, Sasser Prepared by: Robert Ryan
+Crutchfield, Reeder, Arp, Sasser Prepared by: Susan Sitze

-Analysis of: Third Edition Michael Johnston
+Analysis of: PCS to Second Edition Michael Johnston H971-CSCNfa-4 Staff Attorneys

-Staff Attorneys

-OVERVIEW: House Bill 971 would do the following:
+OVERVIEW: The Proposed Committee Substitute (PCS) for House Bill 971 would do the following:

-• Direct the Department of Labor to develop human trafficking awareness training.

-- Require certain employees and third-party contractors of lodging establishments and vacation rentals to complete human trafficking awareness training. - Increase the penalty for a first offense of soliciting another for prostitution. - Appropriate four hundred fifty thousand dollars to the Administrative Office of the Courts for awareness efforts and to further the work of the North Carolina Human Trafficking Commission. - Appropriate fifty thousand dollars to the Department of Labor to develop the training required by this act and to otherwise administer the provisions of this act.
+- Direct the Department of Labor to develop human trafficking awareness training. - Require certain employees and third-party contractors of lodging establishments and vacation rentals to complete human trafficking awareness training. - Increase the penalty for a first offense of soliciting another for prostitution. - Appropriate four hundred fifty thousand dollars to the Administrative Office of the Courts for awareness efforts and to further the work of the North Carolina Human Trafficking Commission. - Appropriate fifty thousand dollars to the Department of Labor to develop the training required by this act and to otherwise administer the provisions of this act.